FelixLoether/python-sharer/docs/index.rst

         Calls each sharer's :meth:`send` method with the arguments given to this function.

+        If a keyword argument whose name is the same as that of a sharer, said keyword argument's value's thruthiness will be used for whether or not the message should be sent to said sharer.

+        For example if the keyword arguments are ``{'hashtag': '#tag', 'facebook': False}`` and your multisharer has two sharers, named facebook and twitter, the facebook sharer's ``send()`` method will *not* be called, and the twitter sharer will be called with keyword arguments ``{'hashtag': '#tag', 'facebook': False}``.

         :param message:
             Message to share.
         :type message: string
+        :param kw: Keyword arguments to be passed to the sharers.
+        :return:
+            A dictionary containing the names of the services whose ``send()`` methods were invoked and their return values, for example ``{'facebook': False, 'twitter': True}``.